logicmoo/logicmoo_workspace/Syntax of lps.swi.md

 [TOC]

 lps.swi is the LPS implementation based on SWI-Prolog.
-The syntax used in lps.js is slightly different.
+The surface syntax used in lps.js is slightly different.

 The current syntax of LPS is essentially a superset of @SWI-Prolog](http://www.swi-prolog.org), adding a flexible mixture of explicit and implicit time and some additional rules and declarations.